-- 3. The bank shall be required to establish process of identifying the risks that have or may have influence on liquidity, and at least on cash inflows and outflows, the maturity structure of assets and liabilities, the sources of funds and their stability and concentration and the possibility for their use without constraints, in normal operating conditions and emergency. - 4.
+- 3. The bank shall be required to establish process of identifying the risks that have or may have influence on liquidity, at least on liquid assets, cash inflows and outflows, the maturity structure of assets and liabilities, the sources of funds and their concentration and the possibility for using the funds available to the bank without constraints as collateral to obtain additional sources of funds, in normal operating conditions and emergency. - 4.
 In its internal acts, the bank shall define the criteria it uses to determine the materiality of the individual risks on liquidity.
 The bank shall be required to determine the need for revising these criteria, as well as to identify the material risks, at least on an annual level or more frequently, in case of significant changes in its operations that could affect liquidity (e.g. introducing a new product, activity or system, expanding a certain business activity and the like). - 5.
 For all risks determined by the bank as nonmaterial, there should be a written document with reasons for determining these risks as nonmaterial. - 6.
 When determining whether a certain risk is material, the bank shall not take into account the impact of the possible risk mitigation instruments.
 These instruments are taken into account during risk measurement, i.e. when determining the bank's internal liquidity. - 7.
-In the process of identification of the material risks, the bank shall be required to take into account all significant products, clients and signed agreements that may have influence on liquidity, thus including both the on-balance sheet and the offbalance sheet positions. - 8.
+In the process of identification of the material risks, the bank shall be required to take into account all significant products, clients and signed agreements that may have influence on liquidity, thus including both the on-balance sheet and the off-balance sheet positions. - 8.
 The bank that is member of a banking group abroad or that uses a significant amount of foreign sources of funds, should especially take into consideration the possible transfer constraints of the liquid assets, taking into account the characteristics of the counterparty, the market and the country of origin of those assets and their currency.

-- 9. ILAAP should provide identification and monitoring of the positions in the currencies which are considered material for the bank's liquidity, in normal operating conditions and emergency.
-In its internal acts, the bank should determine the manner of monitoring the positions in each currency material for its liquidity. - 10.
-ILAAP should enable linking of the identified material risks on the bank's liquidity with the Liquidity Contingency Plan, primarily in terms of the early warning indicators for existence of emergency, the possible sources of funds that can be used in the case of emergency, the period for undertaking the defined activities, as well as the possibility for undertaking the defined activities.
+- 9. ILAAP should provide identification and monitoring of the positions in the currencies which are considered material for the bank's liquidity (for example for the positions in the significant currencies, according to the National Bank regulation on the methodology for liquidity risk management), in normal operating conditions and emergency.
+In its internal acts, the bank should determine the manner of determining the currencies which are considered material for the bank's liquidity, and determine the manner of monitoring the positions in each of those currencies. - 10.
+ILAAP should enable linking of the identified material risks on the bank's liquidity with the Liquidity Contingency Plan, primarily in terms of the early warning indicators for occurrence of emergency, the possible sources of funds that can be used in the case of emergency, the period for undertaking the defined activities, as well as the possibility for undertaking the defined activities.